 - Encouraging sick workers to stay at home.

 - Minimizing contact among workers, clients, and customers.

 - Establishing alternating days or extra shifts that reduce the total number of employees in a facility at a given time.

 - Providing workers with up-to-date education and training on COVID-19 risk factors and protective behaviors.

-Safe Work Practices: are types of administrative controls that include procedures for safe and proper work used to reduce the duration, frequency, or intensity of exposure to a hazard.
+Safe Work Practices are types of administrative controls that include procedures for safe and proper work used to reduce the duration or frequency of exposure to a hazard.
 An example of safe work practices for SARS-CoV-2 is providing resources and a work environment that promotes personal hygiene.
 For example, provide tissues, no-touch trash cans, hand soap, alcohol-based hand rubs, and disinfectants for workers to clean their work surfaces.

 Contact us for a safety inspection or any COVID-19 related needs | (479) 474-7752